Truus Klapwijk

-Geertruida "Truus" Klapwijk (2 January 1904 – 3 May 1991) was a Dutch diver and freestyle swimmer who competed in the 1924 Summer Olympics and in the 1928 Summer Olympics.
+Geertruida "Truus" Klapwijk (2 January 1904 – 3 May 1991) was a Dutch diver and freestyle swimmer who competed in the 1924 and 1928 Summer Olympics.
 She was born and died in Rotterdam.

 In 1924, she was a member of the Dutch relay team which finished sixth in the 4×100 metre freestyle relay competition.
 In the 400 metre freestyle event she was eliminated in the first round.
-She also participated in the 3 metre springboard contest but was also eliminated in the first round.
+She also participated in the 3-metre springboard contest but was also eliminated in the first round.

-Four years later at the Amsterdam Games she finished seventh in the 3 metre springboard competition.
+Four years later at the Amsterdam Games she finished seventh in the 3-metre springboard competition.
 In the 10 metre platform event she was eliminated in the first round.